Elijah Lagat

-Elijah Kiptarbei Lagat (born 19 June 1966) was the winner of the 104th running of the Boston Marathon held in 2000.
+Elijah Kiptarbei Lagat (19 June 1966 – 29 September 2025) was a Kenyan marathon runner and politician who was the winner of the 104th running of the Boston Marathon held in 2000.
 He won in the closest finish in the race's history when he edged out Gezahegne Abera of Ethiopia and fellow Kenyan and previous year's champion, Moses Tanui.
 Abera and Lagat were both clocked at 2 hours 9 minutes and 47 seconds while Tanui finished three seconds back.
 Lagat's win enabled the Kenyans to capture the individual men's Boston Marathon title for the 10th straight year.
 This is a record that still stands.

 Early life

 Lagat was born and raised in Saniak, Kenya in the Nandi District.

 2000 Sydney Olympics Marathon Controversy

 Lagat's win in the Boston Marathon initially gave him a spot on Kenya's marathon team in the 2000 Olympics.
 Lagat indicated his enthusiasm for running in the Olympics immediately after Boston.
 However, later in the year the director of the Kenyan Amateur Athletics Association, David Okeyo, replaced the three runners who had initially made the team (Lagat, Tanui and Japhet Kosgei) with three other Kenyans Ondoro Osoro, Erick Wainaina and Kenneth Cheruiyot.
 He claimed that the three who had initially made the team had not been training hard enough.
 This move may have been precipitated by poor Kenyan showings in the Olympic marathons in the past.
 It also may have been brought about by the three initial qualifiers' criticism of the Kenyan Amateur Athletics Association officials.
 Despite Kenya's many successes in marathoning, they were unable to secure an Olympic gold medal until Samuel Wanjiru's record setting run in the 2008 Beijing games.

-Later in the summer of 2000 however, Onsaro was shot in a carjacking incident.
+Later in the summer of 2000 however, Osoro was shot in a carjacking incident.
 Lagat found his way back onto the team as a replacement after being clearly miffed by what he called a strange dismissal from the team.
 When the Sydney Olympics finally came about, Lagat was on the team and started the race but did not finish.
 He blamed his failure to finish on excessive preparation for the Olympic marathon; he claimed he wanted to show the Kenyan athletics officials he really could win but overtrained as a result.